 Happy Sisyphus - a metaphor for therapy

-The image of Sisyphus (an ancient Greek king punished by the Gods) carrying a boulder up a mountain, only for it to roll back down again, resonates as a symbol of the human condition.
-It is the feeling that we are walking around carrying a massive burden on our shoulders, making everything harder for us and never quite reaching 'the heights' of our full potential.
+The image of Sisyphus (an ancient Greek king punished by the Gods) carrying a boulder up a mountain, only for it to roll back down again, reminds us of the futility of the human condition.

 Growing through adversity